By Peru specialist Harry

 A trip to Peru’s southern Amazon region is easy to combine with visiting the Sacred Valley: its gateway, Puerto Maldonado, is only a half-hour flight from Cuzco.
 During the day, guides lead you on wildlife-spotting walks where you might see tapirs, giant river otters and huge blue morpho butterflies.
 In Tambopata National Reserve you can see masses of scarlet macaws gathering at a ‘claylick’ (clay cliffs the birds slurp on to detoxify their bodies from their diet of poisonous seeds).

-However, if your budget allows, my preference would be for the northern Amazon, up towards Iquitos.
-I love this area for the fearlessness of its wildlife, which is down to most of it being a protected reserve.
+However, if your budget allows, my preference would be for the northern Amazon, up toward Iquitos.
+You’ll find the wildlife here is fearless, which is down to most of it being a protected reserve.

 Cruise the northern Amazon

 Iquitos, a frontier-like port town that’s a two hour flight from Lima, is the access point for cruises on the northern Amazon.
 You’ll be driven about an hour south of the city to meet your vessel before setting sail at dusk.